CarolineLienard/Kanap/README.md

 # Kanap
 # 🛒 Building an online shop with Javascript

 This is my solution to the 5th project of the Web developer OpenClassrooms course.
-It's mostly about using a local API.
+In this challenge, you already have the HTML and CSS code.
+You need to create all the dynamical data with JS and a local API.

 ## Overview